 Hey!
 I’m Julie.
-I’m a writer here to help people like you invest without fear.
+I’m a writer, business-finance grad, and investor here to help people like you invest without fear.

 Reformed rule follower.

 EVER FEEL LIKE…?

 YOU'RE TOO BUSY TO “GET IT.”

 You are way too busy and overwhelmed to deal with financial complexity.
 You’d love a systematic way to understand your choices and make good decisions.